rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. note::

-   Mind the subtle difference between the neighborhoods of an *empty* and the neighborhoods of an *indeterminate* digraph instance.
-In the first kind, the neighborhoods are known to be completely *empty* whereas, in the latter, *nothing is known* about the actual neighborhoods of the nodes.
-These two cases illustrate why in the case of a bipolar characteristic valuation domain, we need both a *gamma* **and** a *notGamma* function.
+   Mind the subtle difference between the neighborhoods of an *empty* and the neighborhoods of an *indeterminate* digraph instance .
+In the first kind, the neighborhoods are known to be completely *empty*  (see :numref:`completeEmpty` Lines 34-38) whereas, in the latter, *nothing is known* about the actual neighborhoods of the nodes  (see :numref:`completeEmpty` Lines 57-61).
+These two cases illustrate why in the case of bipolar-valued digraphs, we may need both a *gamma* **and** a *notGamma* function.

 Back to :ref:`Content Table <Tutorial-label>`